-While it may be possible to run display advertising yourself, there are a number of ways that using an agency could help your business.
+It is possible to run display advertising yourself.
+But, there are a number of ways that an agency could help your business:

-- Tools and software – it’s likely that an agency will use multiple tools and software to monitor and measure campaigns, some of which may require specialist understanding or a budget that you may not have
+- Tools and software.
+An agency will use many tools to monitor and measure campaigns.
+Some of these may require specialist knowledge or a budget that you may not have.

-- Scalability – if aspects of your display advertising are working well, an agency can advise on how to grow them.
-Conversely, if you need to minimise activity, then an agency can also offer ways to reduce less successful elements
+- Scalability.
+If your ads are working well, an agency can advise how to get more from them.
+Or, if you need to minimise activity, they can advise ways to do this.

 What are the costs involved with display advertising?

-Whether you opt to run display advertising yourself or hire an agency, there are likely to be some costs involved.
+Whether you run display advertising yourself or hire an agency, it costs.
 Here, we examine what you could expect to pay.

-Banner ad costs are determined by the number of impressions (one impression equals one page view).
-For example, it’s possible to achieve 1,000 ad impressions for under £5.
-This often makes display advertising cost-effective, especially when compared with traditional forms of advertising, such as print adverts.
+With some display advertising, you pay each time a user clicks on your advert.
+Sometimes, you pay for the number of impressions an advert receives.
+For example, it’s apparently possible to achieve 1,000 ad impressions for under £5.
+This often makes display advertising cost-effective compared to e.g. print adverts.

-The Google Display Network offers three forms of pricing:
+The Google Display Network in Google Ads offers three forms of pricing: